1984 (advertisement): Plot

-As she is chased by four police officers (presumably agents of the Thought Police) wearing black uniforms, protected by riot gear, helmets with visors covering their faces, and armed with large night sticks, she races towards a large screen with the image of a Big Brother-like figure (David Graham, also seen on the telescreens earlier) giving a speech:
+As she is chased by four men, presumably agents of the Thought Police, wearing black uniforms, protected by riot gear, helmets with visors covering their faces, and armed with large night sticks, she races towards a large screen with the image of a Big Brother-like figure (David Graham, also seen on the telescreens earlier) giving a speech:

 Today, we celebrate the first glorious anniversary of the Information Purification Directives.
 We have created, for the first time in all history, a garden of pure ideology—where each worker may bloom, secure from the pests of any contradictory thoughts.
 Our Unification of Thoughts is more powerful a weapon than any fleet or army on Earth.
 We are one people, with one will, one resolve, one cause.
 Our enemies shall talk themselves to death, and we will bury them with their own confusion.
 We shall prevail!

-The runner, now close to the screen, hurls the hammer towards it, right at the moment Big Brother announces, "we shall prevail!"
-In a flurry of light and smoke, the screen is destroyed, leaving the audience in shock.
+The runner, now close to the screen, hurls the hammer she is carrying towards it.
+Right at the moment Big Brother announces "we shall prevail!", the hammer hits the giant telescreen.
+In a burst of light and smoke, the screen is destroyed, and a wave of dust and smoke covers the shocked audience.

-The commercial concludes with a portentous voiceover by actor Edward Grover, accompanied by scrolling black text (in Apple's early signature Garamond typeface); the hazy, whitish-blue aftermath of the cataclysmic event serves as the background.
+The commercial concludes with a voiceover by actor Edward Grover, accompanied by scrolling black text (in Apple's early signature Garamond typeface); the hazy, whitish-blue aftermath of the cataclysmic event serves as the background.
 It reads:

 On January 24th, Apple Computer will introduce Macintosh.
 And you'll see why 1984 won't be like "1984".

 The screen fades to black as the voiceover ends, and the rainbow Apple logo appears.